SQL Server: Different Startup Options for SQL Server Database Engine Service

 o Keeping Cache-Hit Ratio Statistics

-There can be certain scenarios when you would like to use startup option in SQL Server to troubleshoot certain issues in SQL Server such as starting SQL Server with a trace flag to identify deadlocks, Disables lock escalation based on memory pressure, Disable the entry of every successful backup operation which gets added to SQL Server error log etc. When you use startup option the values are stored in registry key there by enabling SQL Server to start with these options every time it starts until the startup option is removed.
+There can be certain scenarios when you would like to use startup option in SQL Server.
+This can be while troubleshoot certain issues in SQL Server such as starting SQL Server with a trace flag to identify deadlocks, Disables lock escalation based on memory pressure, Disable the entry of every successful backup operation which gets added to SQL Server error log etc. When you use startup option the values are stored in registry key there by enabling SQL Server to start with these options every time it starts until the startup option is removed.

 Thank you for taking your time to read